JaideepPrasad/Data-Science/Image Processing/Snapchat Filter/README.md

   - reshape the image to fit over face
   - keep image on face
   - display all windows/frames
-  - check for waitkey to break forloop
+  - check for wait key to break for loop
   - deactivate camera and close all windows

 ### Result
 The results were very good as the tracking was better than I expected.
-I plan to learn how to make a bounding box that covers exactly the face rather than a rectanngular bounding box.
+I plan to learn how to make a bounding box that covers exactly the face rather than a rectangular bounding box.
 This way the filters will look more professional.
 However for now, you will see a bit of what the code outputs and what output.avi displays.

 What the code displays: